BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/cloud/scheduled_queries.md

 - [x] Appropriate KMS key is used to encrypt and decrypt data during transit of Amazon Timestream data or when it's at rest.
 - [x] Using Wireshark to trace logs in case packets are blocked during transit.
 - [ ] Using AWS CLI to create and execute a scheduled query.
+- [ ] Confirm settings regarding Network and Security Groups are correct in AWS VPC (Requires higher-level IAM permissions to access/modification)

 # Benefits